dorkitude/dorkitude-Vim/README.markdown

 Here's some crap I have to put in here to keep people from suing me.

-Pimped-Vim License
+dorkitude-Vim License
 ------------------
-Pimped-Vim is released under the `wtfpl`.
+dorkitude-Vim is released under the `wtfpl`.

 See http://sam.zoy.org/wtfpl